-The vacation rental business isn’t just about owning a property; it’s about building relationships.
-While hosts are looking for guests they can trust with their home, guests themselves are looking for owners that they can trust with their precious time, family and memories.
+The vacation rental business isn’t just about owning a property; it’s about building relationships with visitors.
+While hosts are looking for guests they can trust with their home, travelers themselves are looking for owners that they can confide in with their precious time, family and memories during their vacation.

 Not only can vacation rental owners use a blog as a resource for their guests to learn about the area, but it can also help their website show up first in Google and give you something to post about on social media!